Anyone who receives a product from you is a customer or client. The customer needs something from you, and hopefully, they get it from you.

 Those situations create two simple questions to ask clients, co-workers, or bosses.

-Straightforward questions and highly useful.
+These are straightforward and highly useful questions.
 If you don't get much response from those questions, you can use other variations like

 Think about asking your boss or co-workers who receive your work product either of those questions.
 Even if they have no feedback, you advertise to them that you want feedback.